NPL Site Narrative for MacMillan Ring Free Oil

 Response Activities (to date):

-Extensive assessment and removal actions were completed at MacMillan in the early 1990s addressing free liquids in the impoundments and active releases to surface water.
+Extensive assessment and removal actions were completed at MacMillan in the early 1990s to clean up free liquids in the impoundments and prevent active releases to surface water.
 Wastes were treated on-site and treated materials were used to backfill the impoundments.
-In April 2009, a removal action by the EPA of tanks containing anhydrous hydrofluoric acid (AHF) and AHF mixtures was conducted; these tanks were associated with Norphlet Chemical operations.
+In April 2009, a removal action by the EPA of tanks containing anhydrous hydrofluoric acid (AHF) and AHF mixtures was conducted.

 Need for NPL Listing: